EdoFro/Freeplane_scripts_Edo/ReadMe.md

 I'm gonna use subfolders to order and document them.

+## You
+If you think there is something to change or improve, please be welcome!!
+This is my first repo in GitHub and I will try to add any contribution or comment.
+Please let me know if it is something to be improve, added or corrected in the documentation, the code, the comments, my english or my spanish.
+Any help is welcomed.

 ## spanish and english
 My native language is Spanish so most of the actual comments and variable names are in spanish.
 I´m going to translate them to english over the time (I think I'm going to let the spanish comments as well)